Fall of the Western Roman Empire: Fallout of Constantius' death: civil war, and partial loss of the Diocese of Africa (421–433)

 Galla Placidia, as Augusta, mother of the Emperor, and his guardian until 437, could maintain a dominant position in court, but women in Ancient Rome did not exercise military power, and she could not herself become a general.
 She tried for some years to avoid reliance on a single dominant military figure, maintaining a balance of power between her three senior officers, Aetius (magister militum in Gaul), Count Boniface (governor in the Diocese of Africa), and Flavius Felix (magister militum praesentalis in Italy).
 Meanwhile, the Empire deteriorated seriously.
 Apart from the losses in the Diocese of Africa, Hispania was slipping out of central control and into the hands of local rulers and Suevic bandits.
 In Gaul the Rhine frontier had collapsed, the Aquitanian Goths revolted and launched further attacks on Narbo and Arelate, and the Franks, increasingly powerful although disunited, were the major power in the north-east.
 Armorica was controlled by Bagaudae, local leaders not under the authority of the Empire.
 Aetius at least campaigned vigorously and mostly victoriously, defeating aggressive Visigoths, Franks, fresh Germanic invaders, Bagaudae in Armorica, and a rebellion in Noricum.
 Not for the first time in Rome's history, a triumvirate of mutually distrustful rulers proved unstable.
 In 427, Felix tried to recall Boniface from Africa.
 Boniface refused, and overcame Felix's invading force.
 Boniface probably recruited some Vandal troops among others.

-In 428 the Vandals and Alans were united under the able, ferocious, and long-lived king Genseric; he moved his entire people to Tarifa near Gibraltar, divided them into 80 groups nominally of 1,000 people (perhaps 20,000 warriors in total), and crossed from Hispania to Mauretania without opposition.
-It was the beginning of Vandal conquest of Roman Africa.
+In 428, the Vandals and Alans were united under the able, ferocious, and long-lived king Genseric; he moved his entire people to Tarifa near Gibraltar, divided them into 80 groups nominally of 1,000 people (perhaps 20,000 warriors in total), and crossed from Hispania to Mauretania without opposition.
+It was the beginning of the Vandal conquest of Roman Africa.
 They spent a year moving slowly to Numidia, defeating Boniface.
 He returned to Italy where Aetius had recently had Felix executed.
 Boniface was promoted to magister militum and earned the enmity of Aetius, who may have been absent in Gaul at the time.
 In 432 the two met at the Battle of Ravenna, which left Aetius's forces defeated and Boniface mortally wounded.
 Aetius temporarily retired to his estates, but after an attempt to murder him he raised another Hunnic army (probably by conceding parts of Pannonia to them) and in 433 he returned to Italy, overcoming all rivals.
 He never threatened to become an Augustus himself and thus maintained the support of the Eastern court, where Valentinian's cousin Theodosius II reigned until 450.